lcskrishna/caffe-net-upgrade/README.md

 caffe-net-upgrade is a tool which takes a caffemodel or a prototxt file as an input that is defined with V1LayerParameters.
 (Caffe deprecated definition) .
 This implementation upgrades to the layer parameters.

+**Note: This tool doesn't require installation of caffe to upgrade your model.**

 ### Pre-requisites
 1. Ubuntu 16.04
 2. CMake 2.8 or newer [download](https://cmake.org/download/)